atedstone/gnssice/README.md

 Initially, TRACK will try to use the default ion_stats, MW_WL and LG parameters as specified in `process_dgps.py`.

-If you choose to reject TRACK's initial results based on the default parameters, you can enter your own:
+If you choose to reject TRACK's initial results based on the default parameters, you can enter your own, explanations below are based on the TRACK help file:

-- `ion_stats`.
-This parameter sets ion_stats in the TRACK cmd file.
-It seems to do something - not sure what - even though the TRACK documentation suggests that many more arguments for ion_stats are required.
-Does it just set `<jump>`?
+- `jump`, the largest jump in the ion delay allowed before bias flag introduced.
+This parameter sets `@ion_stats <jump>` in the TRACK cmd file.
 (String number: `<S06>`)
-- MW_WL weighting.
+- `WL_Fact`, the MW-WL weighting.
 Weight to be given to deviation of MW-WL from zero.
 Default is 1 (ie., equal weight with LC residuals).
 Setting the value smaller will downweight the contribution of the MW-WL.
 For noisy or systematic range data (can be tested with a P1,P2 or PC solution), the WL_fact may be reduced.
 	+ MW WL stands for Melbourne-Wubbena (MW) wide lane (this is the combination of range and phase that gives the difference between the L1 and L2 biases and it independent of the ionospheric delay and the geometry - TRACK help file line 266).
 The parameter is taken by the float_type command, setting `@FLOAT_TYPE <WL_Fact>` (string number: `<S04>`).
-- LG combination weighting.
+- `Ion_fact`, the LG combination weighting.
 Weight to be given to deviation of the Ionospheric delay from zero.
-Default is 1 (i.e., ionospheric delay is assumed to be zero and given unit weighting in deterimining how well a set of integer ambiquities fit the data.
+Default is 1 (i.e., ionospheric delay is assumed to be zero and given unit weighting inz deterimining how well a set of integer ambiquities fit the data.
 On long baselines, value should be reduced.
+Sets `<Ion_fact>` argument for @FLOAT_TYPE (string number `<S05>`).
-	+ For long baselines (>20 km) the `<Ion_fact>` should be reduced to give less weight to the ionospheric delay constraint.
+	-  For long baselines (>20 km) this value should be reduced to give less weight to the ionospheric delay constraint.
 For 100 km baselines, 0.1 seems to work well.
 With very good range data (ie., WL ambiquities all near integer values), this factor can be reduced.
-Sets `<Ion_fact>` argument for @FLOAT_TYPE (string number `<S05>`).

-The results should eventually pop up in a figure window, and the RMS values should appear in the terminal window.
-Particularly if using kely, processing times of >15 mins per day are not unusual.
+Particularly if processing long baselines, processing times of >15 mins per day are not unusual.

+If results fail the automated quality check, they will pop up in a figure window, and the RMS values will appear in the terminal window.
 The figure window will block input to the terminal window until it is closed.

 You'll be asked to input some information for logging - a quality identifier, and an optional longer comment.
 These are appended the the log file.